Data Processing Agreement

-This Muellners Data Processing Agreement and its Annexes (“DPA”) reflects the parties’ agreement with respect to the Processing of Personal Data by Muellners on behalf of Customer in connection with the Muellners Services under the Muellners Customer Terms of Service between Muellners and Customer (the “Agreement”).
+This Muellners Data Processing Agreement and its Annexes (“DPA”) reflects the parties’ agreement with respect to the Processing of Personal Data by Muellners on behalf of parties in connection with the Muellners Services under the Muellners Terms of Service between Muellners and Customer (the “Agreement”).

 This DPA is supplemental to, and forms an integral part of, the Agreement and is effective upon its incorporation into the Agreement, which incorporation may be specified in the Agreement, an Order or an executed amendment to the Agreement.
 In case of any conflict or inconsistency with the terms of the Agreement, this DPA shall take precedence over the terms of the Agreement to the extent of such conflict or inconsistency.

 We periodically update these terms.
-If you have an active Muellners Muellners or customer relationship, we will let you know when we do via email (if you have subscribed to receive email notifications via the link in our Agreement).
+If you have an active customer relationship, we will let you know when we do via email (if you have subscribed to receive email notifications via the link in our Agreement).

 The term of this DPA shall follow the term of the Agreement.
 Terms not otherwise defined herein shall have the meaning as set forth in the Agreement.